PretTy-Fish/WWCTF-2025-write-up/bf jail/README.md

 ```brainfuck
 +[,[.>]<]
 ```
 This ended up even shorter than my final solution, and really captures the original spirit of the challenge even in this wrong version.
-I greatly appreciate the simplicity of this solution, so I relayed it here.
+I greatly appreciate the elegance of this solution, so I relayed it here.

 That being said, my monke brain would not have worked that out during the event 🤪
 </details>